90 days in South Africa Cape Town cityscape expat guide

 • A headlamp or small flashlight in your daypack for the same reason

-• Sun protection — UV is stronger than most American visitors expect, particularly at altitude
+• Sun protection, as UV is stronger than most American visitors expect, particularly at altitude

 Common Mistakes Americans Make on 90-Day South Africa Trips